lorforlinux/docs.beagleboard.io/books/beaglebone-cookbook/03displays/displays.rst

 5. Now, we are ready to display the various patterns.
 After each pattern is displayed, we sleep a certain amount of time so that the pattern can be seen.

 6. Finally, send commands to the LED matrix to set the brightness.
-This makes the disply fade out and back in again.
+This makes the display fade out and back in again.

 .. _displays_drive5V: